Jaysmito101/TerraForge3D/Binaries/Data/mcp/schemas/README.md

 Tool metadata is also template-driven.
 Action templates under `Tools/**/Actions` define `Name`, `Title`, `Description`, `InputSchema`, `Annotations`, and `Flags`; C++ only supplies the invocation handler.

+Update handlers can pass a composed schema to `McpSchemaTemplate::ValidateWritable`.
+The validator walks nested objects and arrays and rejects any supplied field whose schema has `readOnly: true`, so read-only update rules remain in the JSON schema tree instead of being duplicated in tool code.
+Viewport update policies compose the canonical state templates, so writable camera controls and read-only camera projection fields stay defined in one place.